 No work will be carried out without your permission, and agreeing to any costs that may be associated with this.

 The installation for FTTP will take place in two stages:

 Stage 1: External Work: Bringing the fibre cable to your property.

-There is no requirement for you to be present or at home for this part of the installation process, provided the engineer has access to the outside of your property.
+There is no requirement for you to be present for this part of the installation process, provided the engineer has access to the outside of your property.

 The fibre cable will need to be connected to a small box (approx. 15cm x 10cm x 3 cm) which will need to be fixed to your outside wall of your property.
 The box will be installed at a height that can be worked on from ground level.